REQUEST PROGRAM INFORMATION

 Nursing - Associate Degree with a Practical Nursing Exit Point Job Placement Rate

-This is the number of students that gain employment in the Nursing - Associate Degree with a Practical Nursing Exit Point program within six months of graduation as published in the Graduation Follow-up Report found at http://www.morainepark.edu/about-mptc/college-data-demographics/graduate-data.
-The College annually conducts a survey with graduates six months after they graduate to better understand their employment status and satisfaction with their Moraine Park education.
+This is the number of students that gain employment in the Nursing - Associate Degree with a Practical Nursing Exit Point program within six months of graduation as published in the Graduation Follow-up Report found at https://www.morainepark.edu/about-mptc/college-data-and-demographics/graduate-data/The College annually conducts a survey with graduates six months after they graduate to better understand their employment status and satisfaction with their Moraine Park education.
 The data from the survey is compiled into the Graduate Follow-Up Report, which is solely based on confidential surveys completed by Moraine Park graduates.

 For co-curricular activities and opportunities related to this program/certificate, click here.